julienvincent/environment/README.md

 Additional tags

-+ `gulp --production` or `gulp watch --production` Adds an additional minification and Dedupe step.
++ `gulp --production` or `gulp watch --production` Adds an additional minification step.

 This environment uses webpack to transpile and bundle the EcmaScript 6 code, but if you would rather use browserify or plain babel, then [laravel-elixir](http://laravel.com/docs/5.1/elixir) can easily handle the setup with minimal effort.